 The Plan will be administered by the Compensation Committee, which is referred to in this summary in its capacity as administrator of the Plan as the "administrator."
 Any power of the Compensation Committee as administrator may also be exercised by the Board of Directors, except to the extent that the grant or exercise of such authority would cause any award or transaction to become subject to (or lose an exemption under) the short-swing profit recovery provisions of Section 16 of the Exchange Act.
 Subject to the express provisions of the Plan, the administrator is authorized and empowered to do all things that it determines to be necessary or appropriate in connection with the administration of the Plan.
 All decisions, determinations and interpretations by the Compensation Committee regarding the Plan and awards granted under the Plan will be final and binding on all participants and other persons holding or claiming rights under the Plan or to an award under the Plan.
 The Compensation Committee may authorize one or more officers of the Company to perform any or all things that the administrator is authorized and empowered to do or perform under the Plan; provided, however, that no such officer may designate himself or herself as a recipient of any awards granted under the authority delegated to such officer and that any delegation of the power to grant awards to an officer must otherwise be consistent with the requirements of Section 157(c) of the Delaware General Corporation Law.
 The Compensation Committee has designated the Company's CEO, CFO, general counsel and secretary, and head of the human resource function to assist in administering the Plan and executing award agreements and other documents entered into under the Plan.
-In addition, the Compensation Committee may delegate any or all aspects of the day-to-day administration of the Plan to one or more officers or employees of the Company or any subsidiary, and/or to one or more agents.
+In addition, the Compensation Committee may delegate any or all aspects of the day-to-day administration of the Plan to one or more officers or employees of the Compensation Committee may delegate any or all aspects of the day-to-day administration of the Plan to one or more officers